Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Introduction

 \item Demonstration of quantum enhancement over classical methods in the above test cases while using only $\sqrt{n}$ (perfectly simulated) qubits.

 \end{itemize}

-The paper is organised as follows: In Section \ref{sec:preliminary} we give the necessary background namely, the classical MCMC algorithm, the spin glass Ising model, the problem of thermalisation and the QeMCMC of \cite{layden2023}.
-In Section \ref{sec:fwork_fom} we propose a general framework for coarse graining the Ising model so that smaller quantum computers can be used to tackle larger instances within the CGQeMCM and even achieve quantum advantage.
-We also discuss figures of merit of simple Markov chains and the difficulties in assessing thermalisation.
+The paper is organized as follows: In Section \ref{sec:preliminary}, we give the necessary background, namely, the classical MCMC algorithm, the spin glass Ising model, the problem of thermalization and the QeMCMC of \cite{layden2023}.
+In Section \ref{sec:fwork_fom} we propose the CGQeMCMC, a general framework for coarse graining the Ising model so that smaller quantum computers can be used to tackle larger problem instances.
+We also discuss the figures of merit of simple Markov chains and the difficulties in assessing thermalization.
 Section \ref{sec:CGQeMCMC} discusses the particular coarse grained proposal methods employed, before they are explored numerically in Section \ref{sec:numerics}.
 Conclusion and future directions are given in Section \ref{sec:conc}.